 Perry: Yes.
 And right before that, I had discovered distance running while high on cannabis.
 Finding out that these mental states which almost nobody ever experiences were right there, accessible just by combining tools everyone already has access to… Wondering what other mental states were achievable by ritual, some kind of behavioral and chemical combination.

 Also, my high school district […] every semester would do a big conference-slash-ceremony for us, just a few hundred people parents included.
 One year they got a hypnotist as our entertainment, and he had us do some exercise through which he determined I was the most hypnotizable.
 I got brought onstage and I remember it quite vividly, my body parts moving without my control.
 I quite liked it.
 I didn’t even do any drugs until college, but it was another kind of, “wow there are these mental states specifically accessible through crowds.”

 That was when I first read [Julian] Jaynes’s Bicameral Mind, and from there I got Felicitas Goodman’s book [Speaking in Tongues] on glossolalia… Which only works in a crowd, you can’t do it by yourself.

+SR: I feel a similar excitement related to virtual realities and the grey market for research chemicals; the pursuit of new and relatively exclusive modes of consciousness is becoming increasingly possible.
 Did you or do you feel any anxieties about the loss of control involved in a hypnotism?
-That seems to be a primary concern to a fair amount of people.
+That seems to be a fear for a lot of people.

 Perry: Not at all.
 I have more anxiety about having a self.
 My brain spends almost all its time torturing me.